We read recently that the city of Baltimore is the 200th safest driving city among the most populous cities in America.

 Allstate America’s Best Drivers Report 2019 Results

 Interestingly, Allstate’s auto insurance policies represent about 10% of all U.S. auto policies, which apparently qualifies this annual report as “a realistic snapshot of what’s happening on America’s roadways.”
 The company examines auto claims data and determines the likelihood that drivers in each city will experience a vehicle collision compared to the national average.
 In Baltimore, we go an average of 4.2 years between crashes, less than half the national average of 10.57 years.
+In this case Baltimore doesn’t have the worst drivers.

 The insurance industry at large also finds that hard braking could be the best predictor of crashes and their frequency.
 Sometimes referred to as lead foot syndrome, hard braking uses more force than normal to stop a vehicle safely.
 Allstate finds Baltimore drivers have an average of 30.6 hard braking events for every 1,000 miles driven, far exceeding the national average of 19.